aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

                       ^

     My best guess:
+        Important: Python gave us the following informative message about the possible cause of the error:

+            closing parenthesis ']' does not match opening parenthesis '('

+        However, we do not recognize this information and we have to guess what went wrong, but we might guess incorrectly.

         The closing square bracket ']' on line 2 does not match the opening parenthesis '(' on line 2.

             2: x = (1, 2, 3]